Subway Tile: 5 Smart Ways to Add Personality to White Tile

 4. PLAY WITH YOUR GROUT COLOR

-The color of your grout is the most important element, other than picking the tile itself!
+The color of your grout is the most important element, aside from choosing the tile itself!

 A well-coordinated, contrasting grout color…